top of page

 • Well-maintained trees to prevent storm damage

-Handling Sentimental Items when Downsizing Your Backyard for Retirement
+Handling Sentimental Items when Clearing Your Backyard

-As a professional organizer for over a decade, I've helped hundreds of clients navigate difficult decisions about their possessions.
+As a professional organizer for over a decade, I've helped many clients navigate difficult decisions about their possessions.
 I'm over 65 myself, so I understand both the practical and emotional challenges of managing belongings, including those left by loved ones.
 For more specific guidance, read about our senior downsizing and organizing support and how a professional organizer makes senior downsizing easier.

 Many seniors have outdoor items tied to precious memories - bird baths passed down through generations, garden tools used by a spouse.
 I understand these aren't just "things."
 But sometimes what's weighing you down physically is also weighing you down emotionally.